Zstorm999/FantasyReference/README.md

 # FantasyReference
-An Android wiki for the Legend of Zelda sage.
+An Android wiki for the Legend of Zelda saga.

 API: https://docs.zelda-api.apius.cc/